inferno986return/python-pcep/Module3.md

 ### Two's complement

-Two's complement is the standard form for representing binary.
+Two's complement is the standard form for representing signed numbers in binary.
 All Python integers are signed, meaning they use a sign digit to represent positive and negative numbers.
 To represent binary, we need at least 4 bits (i.e. a nibble) and start with decimal `7`:

 | 8 | 4 | 2 | 1 |
 |---|---|---|---|